 Uddiyana bandha kriya has a number of corrective, therapeutic and psychic advantages.

-Uddiyana bandha is crucial to providing the upward push to the Kundilini (pranic energy) into the Sushumna nadi for realizing the real self as per Kundilini Yoga.
+- Uddiyana bandha is crucial to providing the upward push to the Kundilini (pranic energy) into the Sushumna nadi for realizing the real self as per Kundilini Yoga.
 This technique was very instrumental in helping me awaken my kundalini energy.

 Preparatory Asanas for Uddiyana bandha